 Insight from the analysis and design can cause some revisions and/or refinement to the initial requirements.
 Product Design also designs and develops some or all of the presentation layer components for the Product Development team.

-Write the specification & build the solution
+Write the Specification & Develop the Solution

 Product Design writes specifications from which Product Development builds the actual software solution.
 Product Management writes market requirements, Product Design writes UI specifications of the user behavior, branding, and common look-and-feel and Development writes system specifications for the development of the user interface.
 Wireframes, use cases, and/or a prototype should be evaluated with the customers’ end-users for usability issues—effectiveness, efficiency, and satisfaction—prior to final specification.